DistrictDataLabs/yellowbrick/docs/api/model_selection/learning_curve.rst

 .. image:: images/learning_curve_clusterer.png

 Unfortunately, with random data these curves are highly variable, but serve to point out some clustering-specific items.
 First, note the y-axis is very narrow, roughly speaking these curves are converged and actually the clustering algorithm is performing very well.
 Second, for clustering, convergence for data points is not necessarily a bad thing; in fact we want to ensure as more data is added, the training and cross-validation scores do not diverge.

 .. seealso::
-    This visualizer is based on the validation curve described in the sckit-learn documentation: `Learning Curves <http://scikit-learn.org/stable/modules/learning_curve.html#learning-curve>`_.
+    This visualizer is based on the validation curve described in the scikit-learn documentation: `Learning Curves <http://scikit-learn.org/stable/modules/learning_curve.html#learning-curve>`_.
 The visualizer wraps the `learning_curve <http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.learning_curve.html#sklearn.model_selection.learning_curve>`_ function and most of the arguments are passed directly to it.

 API Reference